-If you notice that your Philodendron has not been growing for a while, it may need repotted.
+If you notice that your Philodendron has stopped growing, it may need repotted.
 One reason for slow growth maybe that the plant has become too big for its pot, and the roots have nowhere to go.
 To double check, you can inspect the bottom of the pot.
-If the roots are starting to grow out the bottom, then you will need to repot.
+If the roots are starting to grow out the bottom, then you will indeed need to repot.
 This generally needs done once every 2 years.

-Remove any dead leaves from your Philodendron as this will help new ones come through.
-If you want the plant to stay small, then maintain regular pruning.
+Remove dead leaves from your Philodendron as this will help new ones come through.
+If you want the plant to stay small, then maintain regular trimming.
 When pruning, all you have to do is cut above where another leaf is attached to the stem.

-If you have any specific questions regarding Philodendrons or house plant care, please contact us through the website.
+If you have any questions regarding Philodendrons or house plant care, please contact us through the website.
 Our talented team has a wealth of knowledge and is here to help you grow healthy and happy plant babies.